Department of Family Court Services

 Lorain County CASA/GAL Program http://www.vfclc.org/

-Voices for Children (VFC) is affiliated with the nationally recognized Court Appointed Special Advocate (CASA).
-Voices for Children’s purpose is to provide guardian ad litems (GALs) to the Court to advocate on behalf of the abused, neglected, and dependent children coming before it.
+Voices for Children (VFC) is affiliated with and a member of the nationally recognized Court Appointed Special Advocate – Guardian ad Litem (CASAGAL) Program.
+The role of CASA-GAL volunteers is to advocate on behalf of neglected and dependent children in formal court proceedings.

 IV-D Domestic Support